spotify/simple-bigtable/README.md

 be no need to create all these filter objects) as well as give you the object you want without needing to constantly convert a list of rows down to a single cell.

-Here is the same query as above using this wrapper.
+Here is the same query as above using this client wrapper.
 ```java
 String projectId;
 String zone;